VivaSuresh/vivasuresh.github.io/_projects/1_project.md

     Example of a failed interest point detection, using the SIFT detector.
 The purple circle is the detected laser, which is clearly wrong.
 </div>

 Thus, I decided that this was a machine learning problem.
 At first, I tried a regression network.
 Because the laser is rigidly attached to the camera, and because the position and orientation of the laser are known, it was possible to put a "mask" over an image.
 The laser is guaranteed to always lie within this mask.
+This was just to limit the amount of information going into the network.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">